 Recognized as one of the most versatile musicians of his generation, Cuban-born violist Yunior Lopez enjoys a unique career as a chamber player, conductor, and entrepreneur.
 A recipient of many awards and prizes, Mr. Lopez appears regularly throughout North America collaborating with esteemed artists as both conductor and violist.

 As an emerging young conductor, Yunior Lopez is motivated by the power of music and its endless possibilities.
-At the age of 20 and upon the recommendation of Maestros Uri Mayer and Mario Bernardi, Mr. Lopez was appointed Conductor of the Academy Symphony Orchestra at The Royal Conservatory of Music in Toronto, Canada.
-Since then he has been invited to conduct orchestral productions throughout North America, including the 2013 Royal Occasion with the 2Cellos, pop concerts with members of the Toronto Symphony and Canadian Opera Company, and the Havana Soloists Orchestra.
-Moreover, he’s collaborated with artists like Barry Shiffman, Stanislav Pronin, Andres Diaz, Stephan Moccio, and Steven Dann, to name a few.
+At the age of 20 and upon the recommendation of Maestros Uri Mayer and Mario Bernardi, Mr. Lopez was appointed Conductor of the Phil & Eli Taylor Academy Orchestra at The Royal Conservatory of Music in Toronto, Canada.
+Since then he has been invited to conduct orchestral productions throughout North America, including the 2013 Royal Occasion with the 2Cellos, pop concerts with members of the Toronto Symphony and Canadian Opera Company, and the premier of a Wagner opera in his hometown of Las Vegas with the Sin City Opera Company.
+Moreover, he’s collaborated with many classical soloists like Jan Lisicki, Barry Shiffman, Stanislav Pronin, Andres Diaz, Stephan Moccio, and Steven Dann, to name a few.
 In September 2015, Mr. Lopez founded the Las Vegas Young Artists Orchestra, where he currently serves as Executive & Music Director.
+Recently renamed The Dr. Shirley Linzy Young Artists Orchestra of Las Vegas, the organization is recognized as one of the few tuition-free and professional training youth orchestras in the United States presenting over 15 concerts and events per season, and has become a model for its high quality music education, collaborative programming, and community engagement.
 The impact of his leadership and innovative programming has become evident with the success of the Young Artists Orchestra.
-As the one of the few tuition-free and professional training youth orchestras in the United States, the Las Vegas Young Artists Orchestra presents over 15 concerts and events per season, and has become a model for its high quality music education, collaborative programming, and community engagement.
-Mr. Lopez is currently working on a symphonic album of forgotten and suppressed works by Cuban composers.
+Since its founding, 100% of its high school graduates have received scholarships to attend some of the finest music schools and universities in the United States.

 A devoted chamber musician, Mr. Lopez founded The Annex Quartet in September 2008.
-Under his leadership the group has appeared in hundreds of concerts, including acclaimed performances at Carnegie Hall’s Zankel and Weill Recital Halls, the Stratford Summer Music Festival, and Luminato, to name a few.
-Moreover, he serves as Artistic Director responsible for overseeing future collaborations, projects, and events.
+Under his leadership the quartet became known as one of Canada’s premier chamber music ensembles and in 2010 made their American debut at Carnegie Hall with performances in Zankel and Weill Recital Halls.
+Mr. Lopez currently serves as Artistic Director responsible for overseeing future collaborations, projects, and events.
 In 2015, Mr. Lopez led the quartets collaboration on Jane Bunnett’s Maqueque album, ultimately winning the 2015 JUNO Award for Jazz Record of the Year, in addition to creating the Roaring Twenties Project- a breakthrough album with singer Sarah Jane Pelzer and producer Roberto Occhipinti.
-A highly sought after chamber musician, Mr. Lopez has worked and performed with a diverse range of international artists such as Jan Lisiecki, Mikel Rouse, Phil Dwyer, the Hilario Durán Trio, the Kronos Quartet, the Gryphon Trio, David Virelles, and members of the Fine Arts, Linden, and St. Lawrence Quartets.
-Recent appearances include Music Toronto Chamber Series, Stratford Summer Music, Canzona Chamber Players, and the Elora International Music Festival, in addition to performances and recordings with members of the Array New Music Ensemble and the Talea Ensemble.
-Mr. Lopez has recorded on ECM, Universal, Justin Time, Modica, and Alma records, to name afew.
+Other awards include multiple prizes at The Glenn Gould School Chamber Music Competition and was 1 of 3 quartets selected from international auditions to work alongside the Kronos Quartet at Carnegie Hall.
+A highly sought after chamber musician, Mr. Lopez has worked and performed with a diverse range of international artists such as Jan Lisiecki, Mikel Rouse, Phil Dwyer, the Hilario Durán Trio, the Kronos Quartet, the Gryphon Trio, David Virelles, and members of the Fine Arts, Linden, and St. Lawrence string quartets.
+Recent appearances include Music Toronto Chamber Series, Ottawa International Jazz Festival, Stratford Summer Music, Canzona Chamber Players, and the Elora International Music Festival, in addition to performances and recordings with members of the Array New Music Ensemble and the Talea Ensemble.
+Mr. Lopez has recorded on ECM, Universal, Justin Time, Modica, and Alma records, to name a few.
 Recently released recordings featuring Mr. Lopez include David Virelles’ Gnosis on ECM Records, and Stabilimento by Roberto Occhipinti on Modica Music Records.
-The Annex Quartet will release their second studio album entitled Latino-Americana in early 2019.
+In January 2019, The Annex Quartet released their second studio album entitled Latinoamericana featuring popular and forgotten works from Latin America.

 “The orchestral execution was clean and disciplined.
 It brought to mind the “razor” precision conducting of the young Toscanini.”-Emanuel Yarimi